 By Shadia Nasralla

-The potential disruption from the European Union embargo on Russian oil that is set to start on Dec.
-5 may also be pushing prices higher.
-The ban, a reaction to Russia's invasion of Ukraine, will be followed by a halt on oil product imports in February.
+The European Union ban on Russian oil, imposed in retaliation for Russia's invasion of Ukraine, is set to start on Dec.
+5 and will be followed by a halt on oil product imports in February.
+Moscow calls its actions in Ukraine "a special operation".